SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 patients in remission from those with active disease following UST treatment are again consistent with other studies suggesting the microbiota could be a useful biomarker for predicting or monitoring response to treatment (34).
+These predictive biomarkers will need to be validated using independent cohorts in future studies.
 Additionally, the positive and negative associations between the microbiota and CD allow us to predict the types of mechanisms most likely to alter the microbiota in order to increase the likelihood of achieveing a therapeutic response or to monitor disease severity.
 Prior to the initiation of therapy, patients could have their fecal microbiome analyzed.
 Then the microbial community data could be used to direct the modification of a patient's microbiota prior to or during treatment with the goal of improving treatment outcomes.
-Since it has been shown that the microbiome can alter the efficacy of treatments for a variety of diseases (7–10), if fecal microbiota can be validated as biomarkers to non-invasively predict response to therapy, then patients and clinicians will be able to more rapidly ascertain effective therapies that result increased patient quality of life.
+Since it has been shown experimentally that the microbiome can alter the efficacy of treatments for a variety of diseases (7–10), if fecal microbiota can be validated as biomarkers to non-invasively predict response to therapy, then patients and clinicians will be able to more rapidly ascertain effective therapies that result in increased patient quality of life.

 ### Methods

 #### Study Design and Sample Collection

-Janssen Research and Development conducted a placebo-controlled, phase II clinical study of approximately 500 subjects to assess the safety and efficacy of UST for treating anti-TNF-*α* refractory, moderate to severe CD subjects (35) (Figure 1).
+Previously, a randomized, double-blinded, placebo-controlled phase II clinical study of approximately 500 subjects assessed the safety and efficacy of UST for treating anti-TNF-*α* refractory, moderate to severe CD subjects (35) (Figure 1).
 Institutional review board approval was acquired at each participating study center and subjects provided written informed consent (35).
 Subject data was de-identified for our study.
-Both subjects and clinicians were blinded to their induction and maintenance treatment groups.
 Participants provided a stool sample prior to the initiation of the study and were then divided into treatment groups.
 Additional stool samples were provided 4 weeks after induction.
 At 6 weeks after induction an additional stool sample was collected, subjects were scored for their response to UST based on CDAI, and then divided into groups receiving either subcutaneous injection of UST or placebo at weeks 8 and 16 as maintenance therapy.
-Response was defined as a decrease in a subject's initial CDAI of 30% or more.
-This value was determined by using the approximate percent change in CDAI from mild-moderate CD (220) to remission (150).
+Clinical response was defined as a reduction from baseline CDAI score of 100 or more points or as remission in subjects with a baseline CDAI score between 220 to 248 points (35).
 Remission was defined as a CDAI below the threshold of 150.
 Finally, at 22 weeks subjects provided an additional stool sample and were then scored using CDAI for their response to therapy.
 Frozen fecal samples were shipped to the University of Michigan and stored at -80°C prior to DNA extraction.

 #### DNA extraction and 16S rRNA gene sequencing